amoe/allen-moronuki/allen_moronuki_notes.md

 2019-04-12

+## 5.8 Exercises for chapter 5.

+### Multiple choice

+1. A value of type `[a]` is:

+c) A list whose elements are all of some type `a`.

+2. A function of type `[[a]] -> [a]` could:

+a) take a list of strings as an argument

+3. A function of type `[a] -> Int -> a`:

+b) returns one element of type `a` from a list.

+4. A function of type `(a, b) -> a`:

+c) takes a tuple argument and returns the first value.

+### Determine the type

+1.

+a) (* 9) 6

+I can only assume that this does an operator section.
+And that it will return 9*6, ie 54.
+But it should -- SHOULD -- return a `Num a => a`.

+CORRECT

+    dtt1b = head [(0, "doge"), (1, "kitteh")]

+I think that this should return a tuple type inferred based on the first pair.
+So the result should be of type `(Num a => a, [Char])`

+The result was right, but it's actually written in a more logical way,

+    Num t => (t, [Char])

+Remember that the `=>` acts as a delimiter and typeclass constraints are always listed first!

+c)

+    dtt1c = head [(0 :: Integer, "doge"), (1, "kitteh")]

+This is quite a confusing one.
+Bear in mind that a list always has to be of a homogenous type.
+So because the second item in the list was not hinted to be integer, the result should be

+    Num a => (a, [Char])

+WRONG -- Somehow the compiler is smart enough to realize that the result is

+    dtt1c :: (Integer, Char)

+How?
+The key lies in the fact that the type of this expression:

+    [(0 :: Integer, "doge"), (1, "kitteh")]

+Is actually:

+    [(Integer, [Char])]

+The first element having been coerced to Integer, AND the second being coercible TO integer, ghc just makes the whole list integer.

+d)

+    dtt1d = if False then True else False

+Assuming a smart compiler, you could just say that the result is `False`.
+But `False` is not an expression at type level.
+So that means that the result should simply be of type `Bool`.

+CORRECT

+e)

+    dtt1e = length [1,2,3,4,5]

+The type of this should be Int.
+Just because I happen to know that it's 5, I also know that the result of `length` is always `Int`.
+And indeed it is.

+CORRECT

+2. What is the type of w?

+Almost certainly `Num a => a`.
+CORRECT

+3. The type of z should be

+Num a => a -> a

+CORRECT

+4  What is the type of f?
+It can be `Fractional a => a`.

+CORRECT

+5. What is the type of f?
+It should be `[Char]`.

+CORRECT

+### Does it compile?

+1.

+It does not compile.
+The error happens in 'wahoo'.
+Bignum is just a big number.
+It's not like an operator section.
+I don't know what this code is trying to do, so I don't know how to fix it.

+Actually there is a totally different error when I try to do, a bunch of junk about both lines, so not sure on this.

+This actually does compile in ghci.

 ## 5.7 Asserting types for declarations

 The :: type hinting syntax at term level can be parenthesized.
 Eg these are